steward25/WeatherApp/README.md

 # 🌦️ WeatherApp

-A simple weather forecasting Android app using OpenWeatherMap API.
+A simple weather forecast app built with Kotlin, using the OpenWeatherMap API.
+It shows the current and future weather for your location, with a clean and modular architecture.

 ## 🔑 Getting Started